alastria/alastria-node-quorum/README.md

 There are 2 main steps to set up an Alatria Node:

-**1. Docker installation:** Follow the Docker installation steps and your node will be ready.
+**1. Installation & configuration:** Follow the Docker installation steps and your node will be ready.

 **2. Getting permissioned:** In order to use Alastria Network, your node must be previously accepted.

 ---